rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 ### From Conda

-Note: this package currently requires CUDA9.2.
-A CUDA10 package is in the works.
+Note: this package is experimental and will eventually be supported under the rapidsai channel.
+Currently, it requires CUDA9.2 but a CUDA10 package is also in the works.

 `conda install -c conda-forge -c jakirkham/label/ucx cudatoolkit=9.2 ucx-proc=*=gpu ucx python=3.7`